OPEN CALL

 THE CALL

-The call for original contributions is organised around three interrelated thematic axes that shape the current research trajectories of the group—architectural knowledge, planetary ruralism, infrastructure-led urbanisation—and invites theoretical, empirical, and design-oriented contributions from architecture, urban studies, and geography.
-Emphasis is not placed solely on contributions that take China as their primary or exclusive case study; rather, the call explicitly encourages submissions that pluralize geographies and engage with the conference’s three thematic axes beyond any single geographical focus.
+The call for original contributions is organised around three interrelated thematic axes that shape the current research trajectories of the group—architectural knowledge, planetary ruralism, infrastructure-led urbanisation.
+It invites theoretical, empirical, and design-oriented contributions.
+Emphasis is not placed solely on contributions that take China as their primary or exclusive case study; rather, the call explicitly encourages submissions that engage with the conference’s three thematic axes beyond any specific spatial context.

 In line with the group’s values, the conference seeks to foster an open, inclusive, and collaborative space for exchange.
-The call deliberately pluralizes voices and is addressed to PhD researchers, early-career researchers, professors, and faculty members, all invited to contribute to a collective conversation that begins in China but deliberately moves beyond it.
+The call deliberately pluralizes voices and is addressed to PhD candidates, early-career researchers and established scholars, all invited to contribute to a collective conversation that begins in China but deliberately moves beyond it.

 SESSION #1